ashish-gehani/Trimmer/README.md

 #### Run

-     The ./bin/run.sh script is a wrapper over the the File IO pass.
-     It runs an llvm pass of loop unrolling prior to executing the FileIO specialisation pass.
-     It takes the following two arguments:

-     a) Input_bitcode (.bc)
-     b) Output_bitcode (.bc)

-     Note: flag '-o' to specify the output file is NOT required
+     The ./tool/trimmer.sh script is the trimmer run script.
+The script takes as input the manifest file that includes path to the application bitcode, and the static configuration.

+       !FILLME

+#### Description of manifest file

+       !FILLME

 #### Examples